peterhinch/micropython-touch/README.md

  * `do_gc = True` By default a coroutine is launched to periodically perform garbage collection (GC).
 On most platforms this reduces latency by doing GC before too much garbage has accumulated.
-However on platforms with SPIRAM GC can take hundreds of ms, causing unacceptable latency.
-If `do_gc` is `False` the application can perform GC at times when fast response to user actions is not required.
-If turned off, the GC task cannot be re-started.
+If `do_gc` is `False` the application can control garbage collection.
+The GC task cannot be re-started if disabled.

 ## 4.6 Usage

 The `Screen.change()` classmethod returns immediately.
 This has implications where the new, top screen sets up data for use by the underlying screen.
 One approach is for the top screen to populate class variables.
-These can be acccessed by the bottom screen's `after_open` method which will run after the top screen has terminated.
+These can be accessed by the bottom screen's `after_open` method which will run after the top screen has terminated.

 If a `Screen` throws an exception when instantiated, check that its constructor